 Details on Ford’s sale of its British acquisitions came from Nick Bunkley, “Ford sells Aston Martin unit,” New York Times 12 March 2007; “Ford pays £1.8bn for Land Rover,” BBC News, 17 March 2000, news.bbc. co.uk, accessed 26 March 2011; Tom Krisher, “Ford Sells Jaguar, Land Rover to Tata,” The Huffington Post, 26 March 2008, www.huffingtonpost. com, accessed 26 March 2011; and Terry Macalister, “Ford sells Aston Martin,” The Guardian 12 March 2007, www.guardian. co.uk, accessed 26 March 2011.

-The typeface used in certain graphics and watermarks is Liberation Sans, one of the Liberation Fonts (version 2.00.1 or later), which are copyright © 2012 Red Hat, Inc., used here under the SIL Open Font License, Version 1.1.
+The typeface used in certain graphics and watermarks is Liberation Sans, one of the Liberation Fonts (version 2.00.1 or later), which are copyright © 2012 Red Hat, Inc., used under the SIL Open Font License, Version 1.1.
 LIBERATION is a trademark of Red Hat, Inc. registered in U.S. Patent and Trademark Office and certain other jurisdictions.

 Some exchange rate data for the dollar and British pound were estimated based on Lawrence H. Officer, “Exchange Rates Between the United States Dollar and Forty-one Currencies,” MeasuringWorth, 2009, https://www.measuringworth.org/exchangeglobal/, used with permission.
 Exchange rate values cited in the text represent the approximate equivalency of British and U.S. currency at the time, not contemporary U.S. suggested retail prices, which are listed separately.
 Please note that all exchange rate equivalencies cited in the text are approximate and are provided solely for general reference and illustration; this is an automotive history, not a treatise on currency trading or the value of money, and nothing in this article should be taken as financial advice of any kind!